 Stronger planning policies to deliver emission reductions

-Local authorities should strengthen their approach to Section 75 agreements with developers to leverage investment into community-owned sustainable transport solutions.
+Local authorities should strengthen their approach to Section 75 agreements with developers to leverage private investment into community solutions to sustainable transport.

-Planning decisions and policies will need to change in order to be compatible with net zero, the sustainable transport hierarchy and the new National Planning Framework 4 (NPF4).
-For example, commercial or residential developments should not be approved if they lock in car dependency, fail to facilitate active travel and the use of community, public or shared transport, or are inaccessible.
+Planning decisions and policies will need to change in order to be compatible with net zero, the sustainable transport hierarchy and the National Planning Framework 4 (NPF4).
+Commercial or residential developments should not be approved if they lock in car dependency, fail to facilitate active travel or make community, public or shared transport inaccessible.

-The planning system can also be a vital tool in making sure we build energy-efficient new buildings and retrofit existing buildings, see the ‘Decarbonising homes and non-domestic buildings – regulations’ policy in the Buildings chapter.
+This policy would reduce congestion, prevent forced car ownership and improve road safety by empowering local people to live locally without owning their own car.
+The planning system can also be a vital tool in making sure we build energy-efficient new buildings and retrofit existing buildings, see the ‘Decarbonising homes and non-domestic buildings– regulations’ policy in the Buildings chapter.

 For further information: